irfanhasib0/Deep-Learning-For-Computer-Vision/README.md

 <a id=table_of_content></a>
 # Deep-Learning-For-Computer-Vision
-Most of my [works](https://irfanhasib0.github.io) before 2022 were implementation from scratch.
-Now a days every day new algorithms are beating the existing ones.
-It's impossible to implement each them from scratch.
-For catching up with state of the earth technologies sometimes I work on top of the publicly available source code.
+Most of my [works](https://irfanhasib0.github.io) prior to 2022 involved implementing algorithms from scratch.
+However, with the rapid pace of progress in the field, where new methods frequently surpass existing ones, it is no longer practical to reimplement every approach.
+To keep up with state-of-the-art techniques, I now often build on publicly available source code when appropriate.
 - <a href='#abn_motion'> Abnormal  Motion Detection (From Scratch)</a>
 - <a href='#pose_track'> Pose Detection and Tracking</a>
 - <a href='#sem_seg'>Semantic segmentation with DeepLabV3</a>